webdressing/primed/DOCS/UPDATES.md

 * updated i18n-Plugin and changed the configuration, 'routes' are fixed
 * added automatic browser language detection to i18n module
-* updated 'Font-Awesome' to version 4.2.0
+* updated 'Font-Awesome' to version 4.2.0, now we support SCSS and LESS

 ## initial version